michaelenger/brage/README.md

 * `description` Site description
 * `image` Favicon
 * `rootUrl` The root URL of the site
+* `redirects` Map of URIs that should redirect to other URLs
 * `data` A map containing any optional data you want to use in the templates

 The contents of the config file is available in the templates under the `.Site` variable,